erp12/plushi/README.md

 ### --format, -f

 Denotes the file format to use for communication.
-Supported formats.
+Supported formats are given in the below table

 | format | link                              |
 | ------ | --------------------------------- |